X16Community/x16-docs/X16 Reference - Appendix E - Diagnostic Bank.md

 2. For each address, check the pattern and write the inverted pattern in ascending order
 3. For each address, check the inverted pattern and write the original pattern in ascending order
 4. For each address, check the original pattern and write the inverted pattern in descending order
-5. For eac address, check the inverted pattern and write the original pattern in descending order
+5. For each address, check the inverted pattern and write the original pattern in descending order
 6. Check all addresses contain the original pattern
 ### Implementation
 When memory test starts, the first thing that happens is that zero-page is tested by itself.
-If this test passes, the rest of base memory is tested from $0100-$9EFF while ensuring that these tests do not affect zero-page memory.
+If this test passes, the rest of base memory is tested from \$0100-\$9EFF while ensuring that these tests do not affect zero-page memory.

 When base memory has passed the initial test, zero-page is used for variables and stack pointer is initialized to enable pushing and popping of registers and function calls.
 VERA is initialized and the number of memory banks is tested.

 All available memory banks are tested together as opposed to checking and clearing a single memory page at a time.
-When all memory banks have been tested, the base memory $0200-$9EFF is tested again.
+When all memory banks have been tested, the base memory \$0200-\$9EFF is tested again.

 Memory banks and base memory is tested in continuous loop.